pchemguy/spec-kit/templates/prespec-analysis.md

 ---

 #### Motivation

-> [!NOTE] Terminology Note
->
-> - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
-> - Superfeatures are cohesive, focused groups of features forming units of work for the canonical SpecKit loop starting from `specify`.
-> - Superfeatures correspond to SpecKit features - the primary focus of `specify.md`.

 Feature decomposition workflow is a "pre-specification" analysis of the target system focused on managing complexity of individual runs of the SpecKit core development loop (`specify → plan → tasks → implement`).
 The ultimate aim is to define a set of focused superfeatures for sequential execution by SpecKit and provide early user story decomposition.
 Each defined superfeature must represent either an MVP or a compact slice of functionality, relieving the SpecKit workflow from MVP/grouping/prioritization analysis/concerns.